SJSABox/Urdu-Translations-Racism-And-White-Supremacy-Terms/README.md

 # Anti-Blackness & White Supremacy Terms - Urdu Translations
-These are the Urdu translations for the popular White Supremacy graphic featuring a set of 67 terms that describe overt &amp; covert forms of racism.
+These are the Urdu translations for the popular White Supremacy 🔺 graphic featuring a set of 67 terms that describe overt &amp; covert forms of racism.
 The Urdu translations are accompanied by their English transliterations, and some handy links to articles and other media that explain or are references for each concept.

 ## Terms, Translations, Transliterations, Expanded Explanations, Reference Links

 Below, each term is translated individually in the Nastaliq script for Urdu, then transliterated into English for easier reading.
-Some terms may also have an expanded definition for contextualization or clarifications of the shorter translation.
-Where appropriate, links have been added that offer general explanations or examples where these issues directly effect BIPOC, or specifically South Asians in North America.
+Some terms may also have an 📌 expanded definition for contextualization or clarifications of the shorter translation.
+Where appropriate, links 🔗 have been added that offer general explanations or examples where these issues directly effect BIPOC, or specifically South Asians.

-## Overt White Supremacy - goroN ki khule aam baladasti - گوروں کی کھلے عام بالادستی
+## Overt White Supremacy - goroN ki khule aam baladasti <br/> گوروں کی کھلے عام بالادستی

 ### 1. Lynching
 hujoomi tashaddud - ہجومی تشدد